 In August 2017, ThyssenKrupp signed a contract with the state-owned Brunei Fertilizer Industries for the construction of a plant that produces fertilizer using the country’s natural gas reserves.
-The undertaking, worth over one billion euros, is currently the largest industrial project being supported by Brunei Darussalam.
+The undertaking, worth over one billion euros, is currently the largest industrial project being financed by Brunei Darussalam.
 It forms an important part of the sultanate’s efforts to diversify its economy.

 The volume of bilateral trade reached an all-time high of around 346 million euros in 2011, while in 2015 it stood at 151 million euros, with German exports to Brunei Darussalam accounting for 150 million euros of this figure.
 Bilateral trade in 2017 totalled only 52.3 million euros, of which 51.6 million euros came from German exports.
-Germany is only indirectly involved in the Brunei Darussalam’s main economic activity – oil and gas production – through the work of scientists and engineers and through the provision of supplies.
+Germany is only indirectly involved in Brunei Darussalam’s main economic activity – oil and gas production – through the work of scientists and engineers and through the provision of supplies.
 There are no German firms investing in the sultanate’s oil and gas sector.
-Given that Germany imports no oil or gas from Brunei Darussalam, which make up of over 90 percent of the country’s exports, German imports from the sultanate are accordingly very small.
+As Germany imports no oil or gas from Brunei Darussalam, which make up of over 90 percent of the country’s exports, German imports from the sultanate are very small.